Free and fun things to do in Prague

 Download the app with this story so you can find these locations easily.

 Pleasure seekers as well as culture enthusiasts can find a lot of activities to do in one of the cities which best represent the transformation of Europe.
 It can be said to be the quintessential European travel destination.
 There is plenty to explore and many activities to help you take in the fullness of the city for free.
+To save even more on your trip you can book a Prague hotel and flights package.

 Old Town, New Town and Lesser Town